librity/nc_nomadcoin/README.md

     <img src=".github/ecdsa_trapdoor.svg" />
 </p>

-These "trapdoor function" are the basis of secure cryptography schemes.
+These "trapdoor function" are the basis of asymmetric cryptography schemes.
 When you generate a Private ECDSA key, you are picking a random number `d` between zero and a very large prime `n`.
 The computer then traverses the curve by adding `G` to itself `d` times,